 How To Save During The Holidays

-The holiday season can be a magical.
+The holiday season can be a magical time.
 It can be a time of gathering and a chance to witness generosity and kindness daily, as strangers help strangers.
 But with this beauty comes the beast of a heavy financial obligation.
-Here are some great ways to become a little more frugal this holiday season.
+Here are some great ways to become a little more frugal this holiday season and actually save during the holidays.

-Shopping online can save you money for a few reasons.
+Shopping online can help you save during the holidays for a few reasons.
 First of all, it is a lot easier to compare prices while sitting in front of your computer.
-Most stores offer free shipping over a certain amount (typically somewhere between $35-$49), so you should be able to purchase a few things and have them delivered to your home with no issue.
+Most stores offer free shipping over a certain amount (typically somewhere between $35-$49), so you should be able to purchase a few items and have them delivered to your home with no issue.
 This is also a great time to sign up for Amazon Prime if you’ve been waiting.
 You may want to read more about whether Amazon Prime is worth it before you do.

 Shop Black Friday and Cyber Monday Sales